f4pga/prjxray/minitests/plle2_adv/README.md

 - CLKOUT4: 16/80
 - CLKOUT5: 16/96

 The input clock can be swtched between 100MHz and 50MHz using the `sw[1]` switch.
-The 50MHz clock is generated using a `BUFR` driven by a `BUFMR`.
+The 50MHz clock is generated using simple divider implemented in logic.

 Clocks from the PLL are further divided by 2^21 and then fed to LEDs 0:5.
 PLL lock indicator is connected to LED 15.
 The switch `sw[0]` provides reset signal to the PLL.